 Monitoring and Reporting to the Michigan Department of Environment, Great Lakes, and Energy (EGLE) Requirements: The State of Michigan and the USEPA require us to test our water on a regular basis to ensure its safety.
-We received a monitoring violation for PFAS due to missing the sampling deadline of September 30,2021.
-We returned to Compliance 11-8-2021 upon sampling for PFAS.
+During the past year, we were required to conduct 1 Level 1 Assessment.
+1 Level 1 Assessment was completed.
+In addition, we were required to take 1 corrective actions, and we completed 1 of these actions.